Call for Proposals is now open

 - Stream 1: Publication ready research

-Presenters will be required to submit a full paper by the 15th of June 2022 for consideration for publication in a special issue (more details to follow).
+Presenters will be required to submit a full paper by the June 22 2026 deadline for consideration for publication in a special issue (more details to follow).
 Presenters will have 15 minutes to present completed research followed by 5 minutes questions and answers

 - Stream 2: In-progress research